-As noted above, each public school, charter school and BOCES school building is required to develop and annually update a confidential building-level ERP that includes information about the school, key staff, floor plans, maps, and detailed response procedures for different types of emergency situations.
+As noted above, charter schools are required to develop and annually update a confidential building-level ERP that includes information about the school, key staff, floor plans, maps, and detailed response procedures for different types of emergency situations.
 The plan must be in place by September 1 each year and must be submitted to both the state police and local law enforcement within 30 days of adoption, but no later than October 1.
 Schools fulfill the requirement to submit building-level ERPs to the state police by submitting their plan electronically via the SED Monitoring application accessed through the New York State Education Department (NYSED) Business Portal.